 Fried Varenyky With Pork Belly And Onion

-Probably the most popular Ukrainian food after borscht is varenyky.
-These are just dumplings quite similar to the Polish pierogi, and usually filled with potato.
+Probably the most popular Ukrainian food after borshch is varenyky.
+These are just dumplings quite similar to the Polish pierogi, and usually filled with potato and onion.
 However there is also a dessert version that is filled with cherries or sometimes blueberries.
-Traditionally they are just boiled, but I quite like them more when they are fried.
+Traditionally they are just boiled, but I like them more when they are fried.
 Thus, my fried varenyky with pork belly and onion is a perfect hearty meal.

 For this recipe I am using store bought frozen varenyky instead of homemade.
 Partly because I am too lazy to make it myself, but mostly because here in Ukraine it is about $3 per kg.
-If you are in America you can most likely find them at your Russian/Eastern European market.
-Just note that if you ask for Russian dumplings they will direct you to pelmeni, which are much smaller and rounded.
-If you can only find pelmeni, try my recipe for Pelmeni In Bacon Cream Sauce.
+If you are in America you can most likely find them at your Polish/Ukrainian market.
+Although nowadays it seems like many major grocery stores carry them as well.
+If you do want to make them yourself you can use a mold which helps with the shaping.

 This entire fried varenyky is super easy.
 Just saute the pork belly pieces (I cut them bite size) with some chopped onion and then set aside.
+Fried pork belly, or more traditionally ‘salo‘ is called shkvarky in Ukrainian – aka little bits of fried goodness.
 While you are doing that you should be boiling the varenyky in salted water for about 6 minutes.
 If you buy them frozen you can boil them directly from frozen and it will not be a problem.

 Into the same pan I sauteed the pork belly in onion I add a little sunflower oil.
 I don’t clean the pan because there is still all that delicious rendered pork fat.
 Get it up to a fairly high temperature and then just lay the varenyky down for a sort of shallow fry.